• Skip to primary navigation

 • Email

-Apart from meat and eggs, birds for homestead help control pests, pollinate garden plants and disperse seeds.
+Apart from meat and eggs, birds for the homestead help control pests, pollinate garden plants, and disperse seeds.

 Besides, they can enrich the soil for gardening, offer company to other flocks, and provide ornamental value, making your homestead a bird paradise.

-When we talk about growing homesteads, chickens are the first birds that come to our head, but there are several other best options.
+When we talk about growing homesteads, chickens are the first birds that come to mind, but there are several other better options.

 1. Chickens